 The realized and unrealized gains or losses, income, and expenses (other than class-specific operating expenses and management fees) of the Fund are allocated on each Valuation Date to the redeemable participating unitholders in proportion to the respective prior day's NAV, which includes redeemable participating unitholder trades dated for that day, of each class at the date on which the allocation is made.
-Class-specific operating expenses and management fees do not require allocation.
+Class-specific operating expenses and management fees are applied to the corresponding classes accordingly.
 All operating expenses are paid by the Manager and are collected from the Fund on a recoverable basis.